IBM Cloud Docs

 • Key lifetime: Specify the key lifetime of the IKE policy in seconds.
 The valid value is in the range 180 - 86400 seconds.

-• Preshared key: Specify the authentication key of the VPN gateway for the on-premises network.
+• Preshared key: Specify the authentication key of the VPN gateway for the network in the client-managed environment.

 5. Click Create.